geanes/kidstats/inst/ksapp/www/md/statistics.md

 <br><br>
 - All parameters/results after the first two outputs are associated with the created FDA model that was based on the South African reference sample.
 <br><br>
-FDA model coefficients are the discriminant variables. *ARE THEY STANDARDIZED?*
+- FDA model coefficients are the canonical variable coefficients.
+<br><br>
 - Variable importance output is the same as described above in *Age Estimation*.
 <br><br>
 - The confusion matrix and classification table permits one to evaluate the misclassification trends and the fit with the original FDA model.